Table of Contents

 Buddleia 'White Ball' (White Ball Butterfly Bush)

-This cute but quirky deer-resistant hybrid butterfly bush, from the famed experiment station in Boskoop, Holland, is better-suited to the rock garden or miniature train landscape than to the border.
+Buddleia 'White Ball' This cute but quirky deer-resistant hybrid butterfly bush, from the famed experiment station in Boskoop, Holland, is better-suited to the deer resistant or miniature train landscape than to the border.
 This rare genetic dwarf from a cross with Buddleia davidii v. nanhoensis, makes a tight ball, 3' tall x 3' wide, of greyish foliage topped all summer with miniature spikes of white flowers.
 Just wait until you see the miniature butterflies it attracts!
 Remember, it should only be pruned with miniature clippers and watered with tiny watering cans.
 (Hardiness Zone 5-9)

 Buddleia x weyeriana 'Bicolor' (Bicolor Butterfly Bush)